andreysmelter/naval_fate_cli/docs/cli.rst

 * All elements are required by default, if not included in brackets "[ ]".
-However, sometimes it is necessary to mark elements as required explicitly with parens
+However, sometimes it is necessary to mark elements as required explicitly with parenthesis "( )".
-  "( )".
 For example, when you need to group mutually-exclusive elements.
 * Example: